 - Only transport this Equipment on serviceable vehicles which are rated and designed for such loads. - Distribute, balance and secure loads so vehicle is stable under conditions of use. - Do not exceed maximum rated loads for components such as suspension, axles and tires. - Mount equipment base to metal bed or frame of vehicle. - Follow vehicle manufacturer's instructions.

 PRE-OPERATION SERVICE

 READ the engine operating and maintenance instructions supplied with this machine.

+- Stop engine while fueling.

-Do not smoke when fueling.
-Keep sparks and flame away
+- Do not smoke when fueling.

+- Keep sparks and flame away from tank.

-• Stop engine while fueling.
+- Do not leave unattended while fueling.